akka/akka/akka-docs/rst/scala/actors.rst

   It is always preferable to communicate with other Actors using their ActorRef instead of relying upon ActorSelection.
 Exceptions are

-    * sending messages using the :ref:`at-least-once-delivery` facility
+    * sending messages using the :ref:`at-least-once-delivery-scala` facility
     * initiating first contact with a remote system

   In all other cases ActorRefs can be provided during Actor creation or